A New Home for Nightscapes

 But I will also use the site to display my more recent work, as I complete it.
 It will be a relief to have a way to do so without the overhead of manually creating and integrating new web pages for them.

 I intend to make posts to this, my personal website, when I add new photographs.
 I invite you to subscribe or “follow” me, which will send you an email when new posts are made.
-I am not very prolific in my art, so you will not be inundated, and if you are intrigued by the types of pictures I like to take, well, I take enjoyment in sharing them and would love to have you as a follower.
+If you are intrigued by the types of pictures I like to take, well, I take enjoyment in sharing them and would love to have you as a follower.

 Nightscape Odyssey Goes to Press!